 Public Land Survey Office

-The office helps fulfull the state's responsibility to provide a means to identify and preserve survey points that describe common land boundaries, and maintain a system of permanent reference to boundary monuments.
+The office helps fulfill the state's responsibility to provide a means to identify and preserve survey points that describe common land boundaries and maintain a system of permanent reference to boundary monuments.

-Established in 1951, the PLSO collects land boundary data — currently over 600,000 documents — many of which were privately held by corporations and individuals and not available to the public.
+Established in 1951, the PLSO collects land boundary data — currently more than half a million documents — many of which were privately held by corporations and individuals and not available to the public.
 Through the Survey Recording Act of 1973, the state legislature authorized the PLSO to collect all surveys.
-The PLSO also continues to collect pre-1973 property records which are considered "historical" but valuable in establishing new surveys.
+The PLSO also continues to collect pre-1973 property records, which are considered "historical" but valuable in establishing new surveys.

 The work of the PLSO is not funded by tax dollars and is completely supported by user fees and sales of its data and maps.